bmhayward/Transcode/README.md

 ```
 Finder tags and ‘title’ metadata tags can be set in bulk with the `Transcode • Update Finder Info` Finder Service.
 This provides individual or mass file tagging via the Finder’s Services menu.

-Tag definitions can be added, edited, or deleted in Settings app.
+Tag definitions can be added, edited, or deleted in the Settings app.

 ### Auto-Update